 Once you are done reading, you can tell if Plenty Bread is a scam or a legit platform.

-Lately, a lot of platforms are emerging to defraud people during this COVID-19 pandemic.
+Lately, a lot of platforms have emerged to defraud people during this COVID-19 pandemic.

 I can honestly tell you that when a platform begins by saying that they are “the #1 influencer network”, 99% of the time they turn out to be SCAMS.

-I know you want to make money so you can take care of your expenses, but you need to be very careful in your money-making quests, so you don’t fall victim to any of these scam platforms.
+Be very careful in your search for online money-making opportunities, so you don’t fall victim to any of these scam platforms.